-Following is a list of the major issues, initiatives and activities that ASI was able to implement during FY2012/2013:
+Following is a list of the major issues, initiatives and activities that ASI was able to implement during FY2013/2014:

-- Continued the implementation of the national Sheep Safety and Quality Assurance (SSQA) program for producers.
-Several hundred producers have been trained and certified in SSQA Level I, and trainers are working with producers in several states on SSQA Level II processes. - Participated in the National Animal Disease Traceability development.
-The purpose is to develop a plan through which all livestock will be uniformly identified and traceable for food-security purposes and for animal-health emergency management.
+Continued the implementation of the national Sheep Safety and Quality Assurance (SSQA) program for producers.
+Several hundred producers have been trained and certified in SSQA Level I, and trainers are working with producers in several states on SSQA Level II processes.

+Participated in the National Animal Disease Traceability

+development.
 ASI continues to work with USDA and industry partners to help build a functional animal identification system that will augment the scrapie identification program for sheep.